The Many Benefits to Learning Music

 - Move big (if you move small, then your rhythm is going to suck)

-Here’s some songs that combine both techniques: great resources to learn and practice how to switch effortlessly between the 2 techniques without missing a beat.
+Here are some songs that combine both techniques: great resources to learn and practice how to switch effortlessly between the 2 techniques without missing a beat.

 - Custard Pie (Led Zeppelin the main riff)